-The full transitive closure is often too large and hence various labeling or compression schemes have been processed to reduce the label size [1, 5, 6, 17, 19, 24, 25].
+The full transitive closure is often too large and hence various labeling or compression schemes have been processed to reduce the label size [1, 5, 6, 17, 19, 25, 26].
 Although these methods achieve reasonable query efficiency, most of them have a high indexing cost and are not efficient enough for processing large graphs.
-As we discussed in Section 1, a backbone structure was proposed as a general framework [18] on which existing methods such as [19] can be applied to handle larger graphs.
-However, we show in Section 8 that the performance of our method is significantly better than the state-of-the-art methods [19, 27] applied in the backbone framework.

-There is another category of methods that construct vertex labels by traversing the graph only [4, 23, 27], and hence have a relatively low index construction cost.
+There is another category of methods that construct vertex labels by traversing the graph only [4, 24, 28], and hence have a relatively low index construction cost.
 While these methods can efficiently answer a subset of queries that are supported by the labels, in general a much larger subset of queries are not covered by the index and are very costly to process as it requires graph traversal.